What A Trauma Informed Classroom Taught Me About Leadership

 Those are the moments when leadership really shows.
 Not in the absence of challenge, but right in the middle of it.

-Boundaries matter: Understanding Isn’t the same as excusing
+Boundaries Matter: Understanding Isn’t the Same as Excusing

 Working with children also taught me something equally important: kindness and boundaries are not opposites.